What’s the difference between an LED power supply, LED transformer, and LED driver?

 Yes, a single LED power supply can be connected to more than one length of LED tape.
 As long as the total wattage of your LED strip lights doesn’t exceed that of the LED transformer, you can wire as many separate strips as you wish.

 For more info about how to wire up your LED transformer to multiple LED strips, including helpful wiring diagrams, see our LED connections support page.

 Do you supply waterproof LED power supplies?

 At InStyle, our range of LED power supplies includes both LED drivers for interior use and waterproof LED drivers.
 Waterproof power supplies are IP67 rated, ideal for use in locations where resistance to water is required.

-Although your IP67 LED strip driver is fully waterproof, you should not install it in any location that is permanently submerged under water.
+Even though your IP67 LED transformer is fully sealed for full water resistance, you should not install it in any location that is permanently submerged under water.

 How to wire an LED power supply